anapedroza29/React-Portafolio/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.

+3. Git hub deployment:
+   - Make sure that the main is up to date
+   - Make sure to run git pull on local machine
+   - run "npm run deploy"
+   - check settings to make sure pages have the right domain.

 ## Usage Instructions

 Open the project folder and Navigate to `/src/components/`. <br/>